 Black History Month at Brescia University College recognizes historic and current racial inequality and aims to celebrate Black culture, history and individuals at the University and beyond – from today, yesterday and tomorrow.

-During the month of February, learn more about Black history and culture through engaging storytelling, incredible food, dynamic video content and inspiring guest speakers – both on- and off-campus.
+Each year, during the month of February, learn more about Black history and culture through engaging storytelling, incredible food, dynamic video content and inspiring guest speakers.